|DATE:||Thursday, 25 February 2021

 (Registered members will receive details by email prior to the event enabling access to the webinar)

-Brief: This presentation will consider the challenges and opportunities in relation to reform of the Designs Act and explore IP Australia’s Design Review project, including a report on its principal findings.
-The changes presently being implemented, further proposed changes and possible future changes will be also discussed, from the perspective of both the designs community and practitioners.
+Brief: This presentation will consider challenges and opportunities in relation to the Designs Act and explore IP Australia’s recent review of the design economy, and current and ongoing reform initiatives.
+The changes presently being implemented, further proposed changes and possible future changes will also be discussed, from the perspective of both the designs community and practitioners.

 Colin Golvan AM QC